tomato42/marvin-toolkit/README.md

 In case users of the API know a priori what's the expected size of the decrypted secret, providing an API that generates a random secret of that size and returns it in case of errors in padding, instead of the decrypted value, is the recommended way to workaround this vulnerability.
+Do note that this works _only_ for online protocols like TLS, as the returned random value is mixed with the ServerHello.random value, so a constant result from decryption (in case padding is PKCS#1 v1.5 conforming) and a random, but same sized, output can behave the same.
 See the TLS 1.2 RFC 5246 page 58 for details.
+It _will not_ work for cases such like S/MIME (CMS), JSON Web Tokens, XML encryption, etc.

 If neither of those options are realistic, and you've already verified that the RSA-OAEP interface is side-channel free, you may consider implementing